MatthewHeun/matsindf/cran-comments.md

                 - 'lastMiKTeXException'
                 - These notes appear to be minor problems with the cleanup process, not caused by the `matsindf` package itself.
         * Ubuntu Linux 20.04.1 LTS, R-release, GCC
-            * errors: 0
+            * errors: 1 PREPERROR
+                -  Error in loadNamespace(x) : there is no package called ‘remotes’
+                    - This error appears to be a mal-configuration of this test setup, as it occurs only on r-hub.
             * warnings: 0
-            * notes: 1
+            * notes: 0
-                - checking HTML version of manual ...
-NOTE
-                - Skipping checking HTML validation: no command 'tidy' found
-                - This NOTE appears to be an anomaly, as it occurs only on rhub.
         * Fedora Linux, R-devel, clang, gfortran
-            * errors: 0
+            * errors: 1 PREPERROR
+                -  Error in loadNamespace(x) : there is no package called ‘remotes’
+                    - This error appears to be a mal-configuration of this test setup, as it occurs only on r-hub.
             * warnings: 0
-            * notes: 1
+            * notes: 0
-                - checking HTML version of manual ...
-NOTE
-                - Skipping checking HTML validation: no command 'tidy' found
-                - This NOTE appears to be an anomaly, as it occurs only on rhub.

 ## revdepcheck results